Manage Your Money

 7. Allow yourself some luxuries

-Being financially prudent is meant to make you more wealthy, not more miserable.
+Being financially prudent is meant to make you wealthy, not miserable.
 Within boundaries, spend on nice things for yourself and others.
-Follow this exact order:
+Follow this exact order to manage your money:

 Get your finances under control.
-Then you’ll never have to worry about money again, and can spend your life on the things that matter to you.
+Then you won’t have to constantly worry about money.
+You can spend your life on the things that matter to you.
 It really is worth the effort.